 Simple English definitions for legal terms

-Read a random definition: systematic violation
+Read a random definition: subject-matter test

 Security Grade: A way of measuring how safe or risky an investment is.
 Companies like Standard and Poor's and Moody's use a system to grade or classify securities based on their financial strength and stability.
 This helps investors make informed decisions about where to put their money.
 The grade assigned to a security tells you how safe or risky it is.